NicoRenaud/qiskit-primitves-control/README.md

 fixes the problem.

-Similarly creating the circuit following
+Similarly creating the circuit following also works (see session_works.py)

 ```python
 qc01 = QuantumCircuit(2)